Help us match you with local pros in your area

 Ductwork Cleaning | $409-$1,022 |

 Knowing the indicators of a good HVAC company is important.
-A properly licensed contractor with the right experience will give you confidence that they can fix your system, providing you with effective heating and cooling for your home.
+A properly licensed contractor with the right experience will give you confidence that they can maintain your HVAC system properly, providing you with effective air conditioning and heating for your home.

 In California, HVAC contractors must be licensed by the Department of Consumer Affairs Contractors State License Board (CSLB).
 The CSLB considers HVAC contractors to be specialty contractors.
 All contractors are required to have four years of experience and to be bonded.
 Contractors with employees must also meet insurance requirements.
-Reviewing feedback on Yelp, the Better Business Bureau (BBB), Google Reviews, and similar sites can aid your decision as well.
+Reviewing feedback on Yelp, the Better Business Bureau (BBB), Google Reviews, and similar sites can help your decision as well.
 Choose a provider with stellar reviews and reports of positive experiences from customers.

 Always make sure you know the details of any project.
 For HVAC repairs, your provider should list which parts require replacement and why.
 Confirm that your technician will clean and test the system after repairs are finished to verify that it’s working properly.
 When replacing your HVAC system, request that the installation company describe the new features, brand, model, energy efficiency, and estimated installation time.
-Before signing a contract, ask about the process your provider will use to properly size the new system for your home and how much it will cost.
+Before work starts, ask about the process your provider will use to properly size the new system for your home and how much it will cost.

 Always get quotes for HVAC service in writing before work begins.
 An itemized quote should cover both materials and labor.
 Make sure you agree to all terms before signing a contract.

-Usually, it's a good idea to schedule inspections in the spring and fall, as these times tend to be less busy.
+Normally, it's a good idea to schedule inspections in the spring and fall, as these times tend to be less busy.
 This also helps make sure your system is prepared for the summer and winter, when it probably sees the most use.

 You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
 Keep your thermostat temperature as close to the outside temperature as is comfortable, and try to avoid making drastic changes in temperature all at once.
 Keep your roof in good shape and seal any leaks around your doors and windows to avoid letting cool air escape.
 Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.